ljackson96/programming-univbasics-nds-nds-to-insight-with-methods-repetition-lab/README.md

 However, we can create code that is easier to maintain, clearer and more beautiful if we wrap "First-Order" methods inside of _other methods_.
-In the same way that we used "raw" `[]` and `Hash` and `Array` methods _inside_ "First-Order" methods, we can use "First-Order" methods _inside_ other methods.
+In the same way that we nested "raw" `[]`,  `Hash`, and `Array` methods _inside_ "First-Order" methods, we can nest "First-Order" methods _inside_ other methods.

-When code is structured this way there are many benefits:
+When code is structured this way, there are many benefits:

 * It's easier to debug
 * It's more obvious to read